-Originally opened in 1927, the Whistler Restaurant was described as The Most Amusing Room in Europe, owing to its specially commissioned mural, The Expedition in Pursuit of Rare Meats.
-It has been the site of political and social intrigue over the decades, as well as gaining a reputation for having one of the capitals finest wine cellars.
+Originally opened in 1927, the Rex Whistler Restaurant was described as ‘The Most Amusing Room in Europe’, owing to its specially commissioned mural, The Expedition in Pursuit of Rare Meats.
+It has been the site of political and social intrigue over the decades, as well as gaining a reputation for having one of the capital’s finest wine cellars.

 The Tate’s wine cellar has long been famous for its extensive collection of fine wines, half bottles at exceptional prices.
-The cellar is curated by Hamish Anderson and he Is delighted to make recommendations and decant wine prior to your arrival:
+The cellar is curated by Hamish Anderson and he is delighted to make recommendations and decant wine prior to your arrival:

 - Email Hamish: email@example.com